 Celebrate National Pet Bird Day on September 17

-/EIN News/ -- Washington, DC, Sept.
-08, 2022 (GLOBE NEWSWIRE) -- The Bird Enjoyment & Advantage Koalition (BEAK), a concentrated effort to grow responsible bird ownership and educate the public on the joys and benefits of having a bird, is excited to announce the 4th Annual National Pet Bird Day, which will take place Saturday, September 17, 2022.
+WASHINGTON, D.C., UNITED STATES, September 13, 2022 /EINPresswire.com/ -- The Bird Enjoyment & Advantage Koalition (BEAK), a concentrated effort to grow responsible bird ownership and educate the public on the joys and benefits of having a bird, is excited to announce the 4th Annual National Pet Bird Day, which will take place Saturday, September 17, 2022.
 Pet bird owners are encouraged to share stories, photos and videos of their birds using the hashtag #NationalPetBirdDay, while others can learn more about the wonderful ways in which pet birds enrich our lives.

 “Birds are amazing companion animals and are actually very connected to their owners,” said Brent Weinmann, BEAK Chairman.
 “National Pet Bird Day serves as a day to celebrate all the benefits that pet birds bring to our lives, educate on responsible bird ownership and encourage others to consider adding a feathered family member to their flock.”